wouterbulten/wouterbulten.github.io/_posts/tech/2019-07-23-automated-gleason-grading-deep-learning.md

 <br><a href="https://arxiv.org/abs/1907.07980" class="btn btn-primary">Read full paper on arXiv</a>

-- More details can be found in the [full manuscript](https://arxiv.org/abs/1907.07980) and [supplementary material](https://arxiv.org/src/1907.07980v1/anc/Supplementary_Information.pdf).
+- More details can be found in the [article at Lancet Oncology](https://doi.org/10.1016/S1470-2045(19)30739-9) or in the [preprint](https://arxiv.org/abs/1907.07980).
+Both the article and the preprint have supplementary materials with more details.
 - A description of the tumor detection algorithm can be found in the [paper on tumor detection](https://www.nature.com/articles/srep26286).
 - The epithelium segmentation system is described in a separate [paper](https://www.nature.com/articles/s41598-018-37257-4).
 The dataset is public, can be found [online through Zenodo](https://zenodo.org/record/1485967) and is described [in a blog post](/blog/tech/peso-dataset-whole-slide-image-prosate-cancer/).
 - This research was performed as part of the [Computational Pathology Group](https://www.computationalpathologygroup.eu/) and the [Diagnostic Image Analysis Group](https://www.diagnijmgen.nl) of [Radboud University Medical Center](https://www.radboudumc.nl).

-You can use the following reference if you want to cite the paper:
+Please refer to the website of Lancet Oncology for the correct citation of the article.
+The following reference is of the preprint version of the article:

 > Bulten, Wouter; Pinckaers, Hans; van Boven, Hester; Vink, Robert; de Bel, Thomas; van Ginneken, Bram; van der Laak, Jeroen; Hulsbergen-van de Kaa, Christina; Litjens, Geert "Automated Gleason Grading of Prostate Biopsies using Deep Learning." arXiv preprint arXiv:1907.07980 (2019).